Chase Ink Business Preferred Credit Card Benefits & Review for 2023

 The Freedom Flex and Freedom Unlimited cannot redeem points for higher value via the Chase Ultimate Rewards portal on their own.
 Holders of both of those cards can transfer points to the Ink Business Preferred for 25% more value when booking travel.
 This also allows points to be transferred to partner hotels and airlines.

-Ink Business Preferred cardholders can benefit from transferring points to either the Chase Sapphire Preferred or the Chase Sapphire Reserve.
-While the Sapphire Preferred also redeems points at 25% more value when booking travel via the Chase portal, it also redeems points at 25% more value on the Pay Yourself Back Program and Chase Dining.
+Ink Business Preferred cardholders can benefit from transferring points to the Chase Sapphire Reserve.
 The Sapphire Reserve redeems points at 50% more value when booking travel via the Chase portal, the Pay Yourself Back Program, and through Chase Dining.
-Using the 100,000 point bonus as an example, here is how much more you can redeem points for when transferring to a Sapphire card.
+Using the 100,000 point bonus as an example, here is how much more you can redeem points for when transferring to the Sapphire Reserve.

 - Chase Sapphire Reserve – $1,500 (Up to 50% more for travel and pay yourself back)